Working with Traditional Owners

 Our approach

-At MinRes, we focus on contributing to Aboriginal communities by supporting social and cultural health, economic self-determination and community drive-projects.
+At MinRes, we focus on contributing to Aboriginal communities by supporting social and cultural health, economic self-determination and community driven-projects.

 Our Heritage, Native Title, Diversity and Inclusion, and Aboriginal Business development professionals work closely with Aboriginal communities and Traditional Owner partners to increase engagement and participation.